Princess Anne's Battery: Recent history

 Princess Anne's Battery was staffed and operational into the early 1980s.
 Since then, the guns have been decommissioned and have sustained the effects of weather and vandalism.
 Accordingly, security measures now prevent easy access to the site, which is not routinely open to the public.
 Rather, access is arranged through the Gibraltar Tourist Board.
 At the turn of the twenty-first century, it was proposed that the area be developed as a tourist attraction.
 While improvements were made to the area, ultimately opposition to the suggestion put the plans on hold.
-The guns have recently been refurbished.
+The guns have been repainted since.
 The restoration of gun No. 3 at Princess Anne's Battery was performed in two phases, in July 2006 and September 2007.
 The 2006 refurbishment was undertaken by members of the 106 (Yeomanry) Regiment of the Royal Artillery during exercise Marble Tor 5.
 The 2007 restoration was performed by the 101 Battalion of the Corps of Royal Electrical and Mechanical Engineers (Volunteers) during exercise Marble Tor 6.